Deep Manifold Embedding for Hyperspectral Image Classification: Introduction

 Overall, the main contributions of this work are threefold.
 Firstly, this work models the hyperspectral image with the nonlinear manifold and takes advantage of the intrinsic manifold structure of the hyperspectral image in the deep learning process.
-Secondly, this work formulates a novel training loss based on the manifold embedding in deep learning for hyperspectral image classification and thus the spectral information can be fully utilized in the deep learning process.
+Secondly, this work formulates a novel training loss based on the manifold embedding in deep learning for hyperspectral image classification and thus {the class-wise information} can be fully utilized in the deep learning process.
 To the authors' best knowledge, this paper first develops the specific training loss using the manifold structure of the hyperspectral image.
 Finally, a thorough comparison is provided using the existing samples-based embedding and losses.

 The rest of the paper is organized as follows.
-We review the related works to the our approach in Section \ref{sec:related}.
-Section \ref{sec:manifold_embedding} details the construction of proposed deep manifold embedding method for hyperspectral image classification.
-In Section \ref{sec:experiment}, experiments on three real-world hyperspectral images demonstrate the effectiveness of the proposed method.
+We review the related works {to our approach} in Section \ref{sec:related}.
+Section \ref{sec:manifold_embedding} details the construction of {the proposed DMEM} for hyperspectral image classification.
+In Section \ref{sec:experiment}, experiments on {four real-world} hyperspectral images demonstrate the effectiveness of the proposed method.
 Finally, Section \ref{sec:conclusion} summarizes this paper with some discussions.